-The South Dakota State University Strength and Conditioning Department strives to enhance the athletic development of our 500+ student-athletes.
-We strive to accomplish this goal through the integration of performance variables that meet the demands of each individual sport.
+The South Dakota State University Strength and Conditioning Department strives to enhance the athletic development of our 500-plus student-athletes.
+The strength and conditioning staff accomplishs this goal through the integration of performance variables that meet the demands of each individual sport.

 These performance variables include mobility, strength, flexibility, power, linear and lateral speed; as well as developing the necessary energy systems to compete at the highest level.
-Through the enhancement of these performance variables we hope to decrease the incident of injury and ensure the durability of our student-athletes.
+Through the enhancement of these performance variables strength and conditioning staff hopes to decrease the incident of injury and ensure the durability of our student-athletes.

 The SDSU Strength & Conditioning Staff accomplishes these goals through the use of the Dykhouse Student-Athlete Center Weight Room and Frost Arena Student-Athlete Weight Room.
 Both of these facilities include a variety of training equipment ranging from Olympic lifting platforms and power racks to stability balls and cable machines.

 The convenience that the two student-athlete weight rooms provide ensures that we are able to accommodate all 21 sports.
 In addition, the two student-athlete weight rooms, allow us to provide the best training environment for each individual sport and athlete.

 Five hundred Jackrabbit student-athletes, in 21 sports, attain sports medicine services from two facilities: Dykhouse Athletic Training Room and the HPER Athletic Training Room.